neat-solutions-lab/simple-authentication-methods/README.md

 ### Maven managed project

-Assuming you have compiled and installed the library according to the procedure presented in the _Compilation and installation procedure_ section, to include the simple-authentication-methods library into your application add this dependencies definition to your `pom.xml` file:
+To include the simple-authentication-methods library into your application add this dependencies definition to your `pom.xml` file:

 ```xml